cltl/wsd-dynamic-sense-vector/diary-minh.md

 TODO: try different values of parallel_iterations in tf.nn.dynamic_rnn

-Steps to implement label propagation:
+## Tue 21 Oct

+Started working on experiments that would run on Cartesius: save all models, put results into versioned directories, vary the random seed.

 5. [x] Try out scikit implementation
 4. [x] Implement custom kernel ("We found that the graph has about the right density for common senses when ... between 85 to 98.")1. [ ] Input and output for SemCor and OMSTI
 3. [x] measure running time
 2. [ ] Query UkWaC??? for sentences that contain a certain lemma
-3. [ ] Build graph and run Scikit label propagation
+3. [x] Build graph and run Scikit label propagation
-4. [ ] for 25 Oct: label prop.
+4. [x] for 25 Oct: label prop.
 Semcor + OMSTI
 5. [ ] for 25 Oct: list of all experiments for the reproduction paper
+6. [x] save models of every epoch (instead of only the best one)
 6. [ ] Read more about label propagation (Zhou et al. 2004)